 One of our favorite mistake fares of 2019 was a business class mistake fare to both Australia and New Zealand.
 For just $1,491 (a standard price of an economy flight to Australia), you could have gotten lounge access, and a business class seat including priority boarding, champagne, and lie-flat seats.
 The cost of this luxury experience is typically over $7,000.

 More recently, the string of mistake fares has panned out for the travelers who snagged them.
 Those $62 Delta fares down to Chile in late 2020 went off without a hitch.
-All signs point toward those who hopped on the $900 business class fares to London getting away with a massive bargain.
+Same goes for last year's $900 business class fares to London, helping travelers get away with a massive business class bargain.
+Only time will tell whether this latest Paris deal will move forward.

 But other would-be mistake fare flyers over the years weren't so lucky.
 Those crazy fares from Miami to Brazil for $132 were canceled shortly after booking.
 Air New Zealand once published an insane deal for $328 to fly round-trip from the U.S. to New Zealand – flights that normally cost $1,100 and up.
 But the airline canceled all those tickets, scrapping traveler's dreams of a cheap way to explore New Zealand.